It’s Never Too Early to ENGAGE, CONNECT AND LEARN!

 Family Friday (April 16)

-Celebrate the end of WOYC by using the new, virtual Maryland Family Engagement Toolkit for best practices, strategies, and ideas on communicating with and engaging parents and families, especially during this difficult time.
-It is more important than ever that you support families by ensuring they have the resources they need to be “their children’s best teacher.”
+Celebrate the end of WOYC by using the new virtual Maryland Family Engagement Toolkit for best practices, strategies and ideas on communicating with and engaging families, especially during this difficult time.
+It is more important now than ever to support families by ensuring they have the resources needed to be “their children’s best teachers.”

-Help promote family engagement by making sure parents and families have fun and creative learning activities to do at home with their children every single day.
+Help promote family engagement by making sure families have fun and creative learning activities to do at home with their children every single day.